 The FReeZA section is chock-full of information about forthcoming gigs and how to join a committee, interviews with people in the music industry, and tips on signing your band up to play a FReeZA gig.

 Youth Affairs - Grants and Programs: FReeZA

-The Victorian Government's FReeZA program is administered through the Department of Health & Human Services' Community & Economic Participation Branch.
+The Victorian Government's FReeZA program is administered through the Department of Health and Human Services' Community and Economic Participation Branch.